garrettgman/garrettgman.github.io/foundations.md

 ## The scientific worldview

 As a method of science, data science is based on two simple ideas.
 First, that the best way to learn about the word is to observe it.
 And second, that the universe operates according to natural laws.
-These ideas summarize the worldview shared by all scientists, and they provide a bit of vocabulary that will help us talk about data science.
+These ideas summarize the worldview shared by many scientists, and they provide a bit of vocabulary that will help us talk about data science.

 A _natural law_ is a rule that describes a part of the natural world, like $$E = Mc^{2}$$ or $$F = MA$$.
 Natural laws help scientists understand, control, and make predictions about natural processes.